terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Get first entry from array** returns the first element in the array.
 - **Get last entry from array** returns the last element in the array.
 - **Get entry by position** returns the element in the specified position within the array.
 Initial position is 1.
+- **Retain specified entries in array** returns the original array without the entries that were not present in the provided control group (entries to keep).

 ### Numbers